radanalyticsio/oshinko-webui/README.md

     OPENSHIFT_OSHINKO_REST_PORT=<Port for the oshinko rest server>
     OPENSHIFT_NODEJS_PORT=<Port to listen on>  Default:8080

+Optionally, you can set the following if you want more verbose logging:
+    OPENSHIFT_OSHINKO_WEB_DEBUG=true

 You can pick one of these options:

 * install node.js and run `node server.js`